IBM-Blockchain-Archive/connectathon/README.md

   ```
   docker logs peer
   ```
-  This will allow you to see realtime invocations and block commits happening on your network's chain.
+  This will allow you to see real-time invocations and block commits happening on your network's chain.

 ### Troubleshooting